secure-systems-lab/lab-guidelines/dev-workflow.md

 The [Secure Systems Lab](https://ssl.engineering.nyu.edu) is a highly collaborative and distributed workspace.
-To allow everyone to keep track about  everyone else's work we use the version control system [*git*](https://git-scm.com/) and publicly host our *repositories* on [*GitHub*](https://github.com/).
+To allow everyone to keep track of everyone else's work, we use the version control system [*git*](https://git-scm.com/) and publicly host our *repositories* on [*GitHub*](https://github.com/).